Experience.

 -

-Workflow standardization and integration
+Workflow simplification and standardization

 -

-Governance model design and enforcement
+Governance model design and operational accountability

 -

-Reduction of redundant systems and processes
+Reduction of redundant systems, applications, and processes

 -